Display Energy Certificates (DEC)

 You can retrieve the information that is required to produce a DEC from a variety of sources:

-- On-site energy metre
+- On-site energy meter

 - The building landlord or representative